persalys/persalys/python/doc/user_manual/user_manual.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''

-The second way is to load an XML file, previously generated for example with Salome, which contains all the data of a deterministic analysis.
+The second way is to load an XML file, previously generated for example with Salome, which contains all the data.

 .. image:: YACSPhysicalModel.png
     :align: center